Check out the latest information and advice on coronavirus (COVID-19).

 The reduction will be to charge as if the property was in the next lower valuation band.
 For example, if the property is actually in band B, we charge the tax as band A. If your property is already in band A, you can still get an equivalent reduction.

-You can claim a 25% single person discount using our online form.
+You can claim a 25% Single Person Discount using our Single Person's Discount online form.

 For other types of discount we may need you to provide some proof of entitlement so please get in touch with us and we will help you with your claim.

 You must tell us about the changes and we will tell you how it affects your discount.
 For example, if you live alone you must tell us if another adult moves in with you.
-Please complete our Council Tax - change of circumstances form.
+Please complete our Change of Circumstances online form.

 If you think that the discount on your bill is wrong, you should tell us within 21 days and we will check.